CSCfi/csc-user-guide/docs/apps/r-env-for-gis.md

 ### Parallel computing

 Some R packages like __raster__ and __spatial.tools__ include functions that support parallel computing.
-There is an example of using predict function from raster package in parallel amoung our [examples](https://github.com/csc-training/geocomputing/tree/master/R/raster_predict).
+There is an example of using predict function from raster package in parallel among our [examples](https://github.com/csc-training/geocomputing/tree/master/R/raster_predict).

 Other than those, you have to parallelize your own R code which can be done with libraries like __Rmpi__ and __snow__.